 Simple English definitions for legal terms

-Read a random definition: cargo
+Read a random definition: safe

 Malicious motive is when someone has a bad reason for doing something.
 It can mean they knew they were doing something wrong, or they had a different reason for doing something than what they said.
 For example, if someone accuses someone else of a crime just to get revenge, that is a malicious motive.
 It's important to have good motives and do things for the right reasons.